CYB Challenge 1 and CYB Challenge 2:

 Due to potential disruptions caused by the COVID-19 pandemic, deadlines are subject to change in connection with changes made by the Canada Foundation for Innovation.

 The Cyberinfrastructure Initiative (CYB) stream enhances the capacity of Canadian institutions and researchers to conduct leading-edge research in areas of demonstrated strength by supporting the infrastructure needs of computationally-and data-intensive research.
 The CYB coordinates with the Canada Foundation for Innovation (CFI)’s Cyberinfrastructure Initiative.

 The RCP will support the infrastructure needs of computationally and data-intensive research in alignment with institutional priorities and the government priorities, such as the Alberta Research Innovation Framework (ARIF).
 To do this, it will invest in a limited number of research data infrastructure projects in collaboration with Compute Canada.

-There are 2 challenges under the CYB.
+There are 2 challenges under the CYB:

-- Challenge 1: Funding for institutional research data infrastructure projects that, in collaboration with Compute Canada, enable communities of researchers, along with data scientists, data analysts, software developers, and other experts to devise optimal ways of organizing and using research data resources.
+- Challenge 1: Funding for institutional research data infrastructure projects that, in collaboration with Compute Canada, enable communities of researchers, data scientists, data analysts, software developers, and other experts to devise optimal ways of organizing and using research data resources.

 - Challenge 2: Funding will be provided for upgrading and modernizing computational and data storage capacities of the pan-Canadian advanced research computing platform, managed by Compute Canada.

-For proposals submitted under Challenge 2, the administrative institution must be a member of Compute Canada as well as a CFI-eligible institution.
+For applications submitted under Challenge 2, the administrative institution must be a member of Compute Canada as well as a CFI-eligible institution.
 Please note that eligible costs are those costs identified according to the CFI requirements.